dfsp-spirit/freesurferformats/README.md

 ## News

+* 2026-07-08: New freesurferformats version v1.0.1 released on CRAN, see the [CHANGES](./CHANGES).
 * 2025-09-09: New freesurferformats version v1.0.0 released on CRAN, see the [CHANGES](./CHANGES).
 * 2024-02-03: New freesurferformats version v0.1.18 released on CRAN, see the [CHANGES](./CHANGES).
 * 2022-02-12: New freesurferformats version v0.1.17 released on CRAN, see the [CHANGES](./CHANGES).

+You can also find release in the [releases section](https://github.com/dfsp-spirit/freesurferformats/releases).

 ## Installation